 Aside from the risk of Percocet addition, long-term use might result in serious health changes.
 Liver toxicity can occur when large amounts of acetaminophen enter the system over time.
 Other effects can include urinary retention, constipation, kidney damage, and decreased testosterone levels in men.

 Signs of a Percocet Addiction

-- Visits multiple doctors to obtain prescriptions
+- Visited multiple doctors to obtain prescriptions

-- Uses pills prescribed to others
+- Used pills prescribed to others

 We provide group, family, and individual therapy tailored toward your individual needs.
 At Crestview Recovery Center, we know that only with a customized program will you have the greatest odds of success.
 We make recovery fun by offering recreational opportunities such as fishing, camping, and hiking.
-With a variety of aftercare and relapse prevention programs, we can help you remain sober for life!
+With a variety of aftercare and relapse prevention programs, we can help you remain sober for life.

 Addiction to Percocet or any other drug doesn’t have to consume your life.
 By going to a reputable treatment center, you can get help for your addiction.
 Contact us today at 866.262.0531 or connect with us online to take the first step toward full recovery.